 - Physician’s Statement: Dated and signed by your doctor/midwife indicating your estimated due date.

-The birth of a child qualifies as a "life event", and certain changes can be made to your benefits.
-These changes must be made within 30 days after the birth of your child.
+The birth of a child qualifies as a "life event", which means certain changes can be made to your benefits.
+These changes must be requested within 30 days after the birth of your child by contacting the Benefits Office at (239) 377-0340.
 Changes include:

-- Medical Insurance- You may add your spouse or additional children to your medical plan.
+- Medical Coverage - You may add your spouse or additional children to your medical plan.

 - Dan Davidson (239) 377-0360 or email@example.com.